837477/837477/readme.md

 ~ whoami
 Hello, I am 837477 (Jeongmin, Seo) 👋🏻
-Sometimes people ask me, "what does 837477 mean ?" it's just that I changed the initials of my name to ASCII code. 😅
+Sometimes people ask me, "what does 837477 mean ?" it's just that I changed initials of my name to ASCII code. 😅
 ```